 We used a 15 pound turkey, a small duck, and a pre-cut whole chicken.
-We consulted the internet for a turducken recipe and hoped for the best.
+We consulted the internet for a turducken recipe, modified it to suit our needs, and hoped for the best.

 We started by wrapping the chicken pieces in bacon.